 Please note that you do not really need Windows XP Service Pack 3 CD, the original one will do just fine.

-In Windows Vista, 7 and 8, the whole process continues within the same Command Prompt window.
-The checking and repairing takes quite some time in all Windows versions - 30 minutes or more is absolutely normal.
+In Windows Vista and later, the whole process continues within the same Command Prompt window.
+The checking and repairing take quite some time in all Windows versions - 30 minutes or more is absolutely normal.

 If no missing or damaged files were detected or no restart is required to complete the changes, the Windows File Protection window closes automatically in Windows XP.
 You can check System log in Event Viewer for entries that have "Windows File Protection" written in the Source column.

-In Windows Vista, 7 and 8, "Windows Resource Protection did not find any integrity violations" appears.
-This means that all files were present and in tact.
+In Windows Vista and newer, "Windows Resource Protection did not find any integrity violations" appears.
+This means that all files were present and unmodified.

-In case some files were damaged or missing, the message reads "Windows Resource Protection found corrupt files and successfully repaired them".
+In case some damaged or missing files were detected and replaced, the message reads "Windows Resource Protection found corrupt files and successfully repaired them".

 If a restart is required for changes to take effect, an additional line "The system file repair changes will take effect after the next reboot" appears.

-You can safely close the Command Prompt window.
-If neccessary, restart your computer and see if Windows works better now.
+You can then safely close the Command Prompt window.
+If necessary, restart your computer and see if Windows works better now.

 In case you get an error message "Windows Resource Protection could not perform the requested operation" during the scan or "Windows Resource Protection found corrupt files but was unable to fix some of them" after the scan, this most probably means that permissions of a file do not allow checking or replacing it.

 To resolve this, first type cd /D %windir% and press Enter.
 This will open the folder where Windows is installed.
-Second, type icacls * /T /Q /C /RESET and press Enter.
+Second, type icacls * /T /Q /C /RESET (mind the spaces!) and press Enter.
 This will revert file and folder permissions in your Windows folder to their defaults.
-You do get really many "Access is denied" messages in the process, but this is expected.
-Please use the correct capitalization in the commands!
+You will see really many "Access is denied" messages in the process, but this is expected.
+Please use correct capitalization in the commands!

 After this, try running sfc /scannow again.